Multi-objective Optimization in CPU Design Space Exploration: Attention is All You Need

 An example is illustrated in Fig.~\ref{fig:micro-architecture_serialization_technique}(a).
-We chose the Rename stage, shown in Fig.~\ref{fig:micro-architecture_serialization_technique}(b), as an example, where there are four parameters to be serialized including the free list (F), the rename map (R), the scoreboard (S), and the history buffer (H).
+We chose the Rename stage, shown in Fig.~\ref{fig:micro-architecture_serialization_technique}(b), as an example, where there are four parameters to be serialized, including the free list (F), the rename map (R), the scoreboard (S), and the history buffer (H).
 The PDS first transfers the micro-architecture into a perceptual graph, which is an undirected graph based on the dataflow among these components, as depicted in Fig.~\ref{fig:micro-architecture_serialization_technique}(c).
 In a perceptual graph, vertices represent the parameters within each pipeline stage, while edges denote the datapaths between these components.
 The edges are categorized into two types: red edges, which connect to other pipeline stages and are labeled as external edges, and black edges, which connect to components within the current pipeline stage and are labeled as internal edges.
-To quantify the perception of each component, we leverage the perception degree $D$ of each parameter in the perceptual graph.
-The perception degree is calculated as follows:
+To quantify the perception of each component, we leverage the perception degree $D$ of each parameter in the perceptual graph. $D$ is calculated as follows:

 Here, the internal edges represent the intra-stage perception field, while the external edges represent the inter-stage perception field.
 After calculating the perception degrees, the sequence of the micro-architecture is determined using the insertion sort algorithm.
 Parameters with the larger perception degree are inserted into the middle of the sequence as shown in Fig.~\ref{fig:micro-architecture_serialization_technique}(d).
 After all the pipeline stages have been serialized, the final vector of the micro-architecture is combined according to the order of the pipeline stages.